chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The new intention remains a dummy (isAvailable=false, no changes), so the test cannot find/apply it.", "PROJECT NOTE": "Intention tests here use doIntentionTest; the intention must be registered in plugin.xml and return true for isAvailable at the caret, and invoke must modify PSI accordingly.", "NEW INSTRUCTION": "WHEN adding a new intention test THEN implement minimal isAvailable and invoke before running tests" }

+[2025-12-10 21:51] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "search_project",
+    "ERROR": "Missing search query; path-only invocation rejected", "ROOT CAUSE": "The tool was called with only a path parameter, but it requires a lexical/semantic/exact search query.", "PROJECT NOTE": "To list files under a path, use the bash tool (e.g., ls) instead of search_project.", "NEW INSTRUCTION": "WHEN search_project call lacks query parameters THEN include lexical_search_query or semantic_search_query"
+}